Liam Lynch Film This web page gives details of those involved in making the film and behind the scenes information.

 Lilian Gorey is a Volunteer.
 A Tipperary woman, living and worked in Waterford for many years.
 Has a big interest in Irish History both national and local level.

 Ger Walsh was a local man, warning the IRA men that Free State Troops were in the area.
-Ger is form the Nire Valley and both his grandmothers Ellen (Brazil) Walsh and Peg( Brazil) Hally were active in Cumman na mBan with their family home in Knockaun regularly used as a safe house.
+Ger is form the Nire Valley and his his grandmother Ellen (Brazil) Walsh and grand aunt Peg( Brazil) Hally were both active in Cumman na mBan with their family home in Knockaun regularly used as a safe house.